acumos/documentation/docs/AcumosUser/portal-user/design-studio/design-studio-intro.rst

 ML Models – Ports, Requirements and Capabilities
 ------------------------------------------------

-Each ML Model may support one or more operations – corresponding to the functions, such as “prediction”, “classification”, etc. performed by the model.
+Each ML Model may support one or more operations – corresponding to the functions, such as “prediction,” “classification,” etc., performed by the model.
 Each operation consumes an input message and produces an output message.
 The message signatures are specified in the Protobuf file.

 Each operation is represented by two ports – an input port and an output port.
 An ML model may have more than two ports, if it provides (exposes) multiple operations (aka services).

 #.
 Input Port - consumes the input message and provides the service, such as prediction or classification or regression to the caller/client.
 The input port represents the capability of the model.
 The client that need a service to be performed need to send a request to input or the capability port of the model.
 #.
 Output Port – produces the output (response) message.
 Note that the output produced by an operation (say the Prediction message) need not necessarily be consumed by the caller/client, but in fact needs to be fed to another ML Model which provides another service, such as classification (of the Prediction message).
 So from a composition perspective, the output port represents a requirement that is satisfied by classification service.